CLOSED FOR THE SEASON 🙁 Water Temp. Brrr! (drysuit conditions)

 We don’t encourage night paddling due to the fact there are so many lights reflecting off the water that your lights will blend in and makes it difficult for motorized boats to see your lights.
 If you still decide to go out at night, have the brightest light you can find on the back of your boat able to be seen from all directions, as well as a headlamp to face forward.

-Celebrate Canada's 150!
-Check out the new 30 min. film THE CANOEby Film-maker and Harbourfront Alumni, Goh Iromoto.
-You'll be sure to see see some familiar footage!
+Celebrate Paddling!
+Check out the 30 min. film THE CANOEby Film-maker and Harbourfront Alumni, Goh Iromoto.
+You'll be sure to see see some familiar footage, and check out other Toronto waterfront footage there too.